 Another limitation of the published DCF methods is the assumption that the target shape is well approximated by an axis-aligned rectangle.
 For irregularly shaped objects or those with a hollow center, the filter eventually learns the background, which may lead to drift and failure.
 The same problem appears for approximately rectangular objects in the case of occlusion.
-The Galoogahi et al.~\cite{cfwlb_cvpr2015} and Danneljan et al.~\cite{srdcf_iccv2015} methods both suffer from this problem.
+The \cite{cfwlb_cvpr2015} and \cite{srdcf_iccv2015} methods both suffer from this problem.

 In this paper we introduce the CSR-DCF, the Discriminative Correlation Filter with Channel and Spatial Reliability.
-The spatial reliability map adapts the filter support to the part of the object suitable for tracking which overcomes both the problems of circular shift enabling an arbitrary search range and the limitations related to the rectangular shape assumption.
+The spatial reliability map adapts the filter support to the part of the object suitable for tracking which overcomes both the problems of circular shift enabling an arbitrary search (and training) region size and the limitations related to the rectangular shape assumption.
+An important benefit of a large training region is that background samples from a wider area around the target are obtained to improve the filter discriminative power.
 The spatial reliability map is estimated using the output of a graph labeling problem solved efficiently in each frame.
-An efficient novel optimization procedure is derived for learning a correlation filter with the support constrained by the spatial reliability map since the standard closed-form solution cannot be generalized to this case.
+An efficient optimization procedure is applied for learning a correlation filter with the support constrained by the spatial reliability map since the standard closed-form solution cannot be generalized to this case.